Colored help

 When choices are Enum members, Click Extra colorizes their name attribute (not their value), matching Click’s own behavior.
 Use EnumChoice if you need user-friendly choice strings based on values or custom representations.

-The option respects the NO_COLOR, CLICOLOR, and CLICOLOR_FORCE environment variables.
-When any of these signals “no color”, the environment takes precedence over the default value (but an explicit --color or --no-color on the command line always wins).
+The auto default also respects the NO_COLOR, FORCE_COLOR, CLICOLOR and CLICOLOR_FORCE environment variables.
+When one of these is set, it overrides the default (but an explicit --color or --no-color on the command line always wins).

-All Click Extra commands and groups include this option by default.
-Use color_option as a standalone decorator when building CLIs with plain click.command:
+All Click Extra commands and groups include the --color and --no-color options by default.
+Use color_option and no_color_option as standalone decorators when building CLIs with plain click.command:

 import click